Formatting data and making it look good and more readable is something we often do when working with Google Sheets.

 The above steps would easily copy-paste the formatting from column A to column B.

 Note that once you activate the format painter, you can only use it once.
-After that, you need to activate it again to use it.
+After that, you need to activate it again to copy formatting again.

 Also, when you select a cell and click on the paint format icon in the toolbar, it copies the formatting.
 Now, when you select the same size target cell, the exact formatting is copied.
 But when you select a larger range, the formatting repeats.